HEC Paris: United Kingdom

-The HEC UK House was inaugurated in March 2023.
+The HEC UK House was inaugurated in March 2023 in London.
 Close to Covent Garden, the campus is dedicated to the alumni network and conferences.
 It also has a library and a creative lab.

+Ivory Coast

+In 2018, HEC Paris opened a campus in Abidjan, Ivory Coast.
+The school trains approximately one hundred executives each year in the fields of finance, business strategy, and innovation.

+HEC also announced in 2023 its intention to support the development of entrepreneurship in Africa by mentoring 1,000 projects over five years.